Wondering how to save money on accommodation in Australia?

-Having rented rooms through easyroommate.com before, I can vouch that it’s an effective way how to save money on accommodation in Australia.
-It also has the advantage of getting to know area quickly through your new roommates.
+Having rented rooms through both easyroommate.com and flatmates.com.au before, I can vouch that both are an effective way how to save money on accommodation in Australia.
+They also offer the advantage of getting to know area quickly through your new roommates.

 The type of people who rent out rooms will vary.
-They could be students, professional couples, or retirees whose children have left home and like the companionship of a fresh new face.
+They could be students, professional couples, or retirees whose children have left home and like the companionship.

-Most won’t want to deal with anything lest than four weeks (although you can always ask) and will prefer three months + to save the hassle of constantly advertising the room.
+Most won’t want to deal with anything less than four weeks (although you can always ask) and will prefer three months plus to save the hassle of constantly advertising the room.

-If sharing isn’t you cup of tea, then try Realestate.com.au.
+If sharing isn’t your cup of tea, then try realestate.com.au.

 Realestate.com.au advertises apartments and units that are perfect for extended stays.
 Long term rentals will typically either involve 6 or 12-month contracts